 Glebe Baseball Academy Winter Skills Training Program

 T-Ball, Rookie, Minor and Major players who register for Spring Ball get access to the new GLL Winter Baseball Academy training sessions at no extra charge.
 Our Glebe Baseball Academy is a fun way for players to learn and maintain baseball skills during the winter months.
-Winter baseball skills training consists of twelve skills sessions on Saturdays at Samuel Genest High School beginning January 11th and ending April 25th, 2019.
+Winter baseball skills training consists of twelve skills sessions on Saturdays at Samuel Genest High School from January to April.

 T-Ball and Rookies Training begins at 12:30 and ends at 2:00 PM.
-That’s 90 minutes of fun-filled basics instruction that will make a huge difference to your child’s skill level come Spring 2020.
+That’s 90 minutes of fun-filled basics instruction that will make a huge difference to your child’s skill level come Spring.
 The Lead Instructor for these sessions is William Barlow, our T-Balll Convener.